Tom Waldek, founder of The Human Origin

 +

 Entry Conversation: 45 minutes.
 Trust Architecture Diagnostic: 3–4 weeks.
 Origin Work (optional): 3–5 months.
 Integration runs concurrently with the final weeks of Origin Work.
 Review: 6 months after completion.
 Total elapsed time for the full arc: 6–9 months.
-The diagnostic stands alone if that's all you want.
+The diagnostic stands alone as a complete deliverable.

 What does success look like?